More than 1,200 sexual assault survivors helped since 2023.

 Saddleback Church Sexual Abuse by Youth Pastor Ruven Meulenberg

 Ruven Meulenberg, a former youth pastor at Saddleback Church in California, has been criminally charged with sexually abusing at least four teenage boys between May 2016 and June 2018.
 These incidents allegedly occurred during church-related activities, such as movie outings and car rides.
 A jury convicted Meulenberg in 2018, but a judge overturned the conviction over juror misconduct.
-As of publication, he is currently awaiting a retrial.
+As of November 2024, he is currently awaiting a retrial.
 Investigators believe there may be more victims.

 Brett Bymaster: San Jose Youth Pastor Arrested for Child Sexual Abuse